- What is a toxic relationship?

 - Cheater: You might want to pardon your partner once.
 But if cheating becomes a habit for them, then you cannot trust them anymore.
 It shows that your partner lacks respect for you.
 It is time you step out of it.

 A toxic relationship could be as bad as toxic air and makes you feel suffocated.
-It may not take long for you to come out of such a relationship.
+Coming out of it can be challenging.
+Seek the help of a mental health professional as toxic relationships can be abusive.

 How To Get Out Of A Toxic Relationship?